 This can be difficult depending on the age of your child/giftee, but there are still plenty of options.

-For our “Something for me” this year, we are going to make ornaments with Luna’s handprint.
+For our “Something for me” this year, we will make ornaments with Luna’s handprint.
 While it isn’t necessarily something for her this year, it is something that she can keep forever and put on her Christmas Tree one day!

 - Letters from you to open throughout the year